Israeli forces cut off north Gaza as Palestinian death toll from monthlong war passes 10,000

 It said 30 Israeli troops have been killed since the ground offensive began over a week ago.
 Palestinian militants have continued firing rockets into Israel, disrupting daily life even as most are intercepted or fall in open areas.
 Tens of thousands of Israelis have evacuated from communities near the volatile borders with Gaza and Lebanon.

 Magdy reported from Cairo.
-Associated Press journalists Najib Jobain in Khan Younis, Amy Teibel and Sam McNeil in Jerusalem, and Kareem Chehayeb in Beirut contributed to this report.
+Associated Press journalists Najib Jobain in Khan Younis, Amy Teibel and Sam McNeil in Jerusalem, and Kareem Chehayeb and Bassem Mroue in Beirut contributed to this report.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war